andlo/mycroft-skills-list-gitbook/skills/Crystal-Ball-Mycroft-Skill.Arc676.md

 ---
-description: Provides random answers to yes/no questions
+description: Provides random answers to yesno questions
 ---

 ### _Crystal-Ball-Mycroft-Skill.Arc676_
 ## Description:
-Ask Mycroft any yes/no question and receive a randomly chosen answer.
+Ask Mycroft any yesno question and receive a randomly chosen answer.
 Please don't use this skill for any important questions.

 ### Platform: